 A similar term to knowledge hoarding is knowledge hiding — which also has to do with withholding information.

 The key difference between the two is whether or not the information was requested by someone.
-According to the Online Journal of Applied Knowledge Management, knowledge hiding “is an attempt by an individual to retain or hide knowledge that has been requested by someone else” while knowledge hoarding is “an individual’s deliberate and strategic concealment of knowledge.”
+According to the Online Journal of Applied Knowledge Management, knowledge hiding “is an attempt by an individual to retain or hide knowledge that has been requested by someone else” while a knowledge hoarder is “an individual who deliberately and strategically conceals knowledge.”

 Both are deliberate, but knowledge hiding involves hiding requested information rather than concealing knowledge in general.
 While knowledge hiding is a problem within organizations, knowledge hoarding has a broader impact than just one individual keeping information from another.
 It keeps critical information from individuals, teams, and sometimes the organization as a whole, stunting collaboration and innovation across the company.